 FOR IMMEDIATE RELEASE

-She was a vice-president and trustee of ARVO, and the recipient of the inaugural Maurice F. Rabb, Jr. Award from Prevent Blindness America, for dedication and contributions to prevention and treatment of age-related macular degeneration.
+She was a vice-president and trustee of ARVO, currently holds a gold ARVO fellow status and is the recipient of the inaugural Maurice F. Rabb, Jr. Award from Prevent Blindness America, for dedication and contributions to prevention and treatment of age-related macular degeneration.

 About New England Eye Center

 New England Eye Center (NEEC) is the ophthalmology department for Tufts Medical Center and Tufts University School of Medicine.
 New England Eye Center offers a full range of comprehensive ophthalmology including treatments for cataracts, glaucoma, macular degeneration, pediatric ophthalmology and aesthetic surgery.
 New England Eye Center is also a leading provider of Laser Vision Correction in Greater Boston and New England offering a full range of vision correction procedures for all types of eye conditions.
 For more information about the New England Eye Center, go to www.NEEC.com.

 About Tufts Medical Center

 TuftsMedical Center is an exceptional, not-for-profit, 415-bed academic medical center that is home to both a full-service hospital for adults and Floating Hospital for Children.
 Conveniently located in downtown Boston, the Medical Center is the principal teaching hospital for Tufts University School of Medicine.
 New England Eye Center (NEEC) is the ophthalmology department for Tufts Medical Center and Tufts University School of Medicine.
 New England Eye Center offers a full range of comprehensive ophthalmology including treatments for cataracts, glaucoma, macular degeneration, pediatric ophthalmology and aesthetic surgery.
 For more information, please visit www.tuftsmedicalcenter.org.